phoenixe-nuaa/LearningNotes/React Tutorial/React_Tutorial_Notes.md

 ### Simple Components

-The other type of component in React is the **simple component**, which is a function.
+The other type of component in React is the **simple component**, which is a *function*.
 This component doesn't use the `class` keyword.
 Let's take our `Table` and make two simple components for it - a table header, and a table body.

 We're going to use ES6 arrow functions to create these simple components.
 First, the table header.